Skip to content

 Reference

-For detailed information about each indexing tool and configuration:
+For detailed information about indexing tools and configuration:

 How to configure and use Indexes from Chat

-You can trigger indexing and search directly from Chat using an Agent or a Toolkit that exposes indexing tools.
+While the Indexes Tab interface is the recommended primary method for index management, you can also trigger indexing and search directly from Chat using an Agent or a Toolkit that exposes indexing tools.

 1. Open Chat and start a new conversation or use an existing one.
 See Chat.